 3/31/14 - on-going

-The first of many surprises at SeaWorld San Diego is Explorer’s Reef™.
-This brand new arrival experience takes guests under an iconic wave sculpture and immediately immerses them into an undersea adventure where they can touch a shark, interact with a ray and feel tiny cleaner fish gently nibble at their hands.
-Explorer’s Reef -- with four state-of-the-art touch pools with hundreds of sharks, dozens of rays and thousands of cleaner fish -- is just the beginning of your SeaWorld adventure.
+But let's not forget all the SeaWorld favorites onboard all year long.
+The voyage begins soon as you arrive at the marine park with SeaWorld's interactive experience, Explorer's Reef™.
+Guests enter under an iconic wave sculpture and are immediately immersed into an undersea adventure where they can touch a shark, interact with a ray and feel tiny cleaner fish gently nibble at their hands.
+Explorer's Reef - with four state-of-the-art touch pools with hundreds of sharks, dozens of rays and thousands of cleaner fish - is just the beginning of your SeaWorld adventure.

 SeaWorld is full of animal shows and exhibits, but for those who want to get even more up close to some of the ocean's most fascinating creatures, the opportunities abound: the Dolphin Interaction Program allows guests to feed, touch and play with bottlenose dolphins; and the Beluga Interaction Program is a unique chance to enter the water with beluga whales, gentle giants known as “sea canaries” for their bird-like vocalizations.